Riding the waves of Nature

 We can also import motor refined gasoline from other countries, but this adds about $15 a barrel.
-It is cheaper to bring oil over to the United States and refine it than to ship it over refined.
+It is cheaper to bring oil over to the United States and refine it than to ship it over-refined.

 When Hurricane Katrina and Rita hit in 2005 oil companies scurried up North to buy ethanol.
 According to John Urbanchuk, LECG, there is a 517 million gallon surplus of corn ethanol.
 EIA says we use about 400 million gallons of gasoline a day.
 Urbanchuk says that in the first six months of 2008 6.8% of gasoline was blended with ethanol.

 Could we use that surplus of ethanol to increase the supplemental ethanol blend from 6.8% to 10%?
-We could if we had the blending and storage capacity, but according to Urbanchuk we don’t have that ability.
+We could if we had the blending and storage capacity, but according to Urbanchuk, we don’t have that ability.
 Urbanchuk says the industry can increase this to 8.4% in the very near term, but that won’t help today.

 We have been conserving gasoline, Americans are using 200,000 barrels per day less than they did a year ago.
-Unfortunately, they are going to need to conserve more, or we will be dipping into the 20 day supply of gasoline, or the Strategic Petroleum Reserve.
+Unfortunately, they are going to need to conserve more, or we will be dipping into the 20 day supply of gasoline or the Strategic Petroleum Reserve.

 On a longer point of view, the only increase in domestic production has been through deepwater oil drilling in the Gulf.
-If these extreme hurricanes keep happen every three years there will be less incentive to drill.
+If these extreme hurricanes keep happening every three years there will be less incentive to drill.

 It’s exhausting, financially and emotionally, to clean up and start over again, and it takes time away from bringing new fields on board.

-When oil companies make a business decision to drill in the Gulf it is based on a weekly production output.
+When oil companies make a business decision to drill in the Gulf it is based on weekly production output.
 If oil companies have to factor in being unproductive a week to a month because of hurricanes the business case isn’t as viable.